How to become

 Work

-You could start work as a surveying technician or surveying assistant, and study part-time to become a quantity surveyor.
+You could start work as a surveying technician or surveying assistant with a company, and study part-time to become a quantity surveyor.

 Other Routes